What Are Unfair Competition Laws In Glendale, California?

 Where the utility of the conduct is outweighed by the severity of the harm

-California's "Unfair Competition Law," found in Business and Professions Code 17200 et seq., for example, forbids unlawful, unfair, or deceptive business conduct or practices.
+California's "Unfair Competition Law," found in Business and Professions Code 17200 et seq., forbids unlawful, unfair, or deceptive business conduct or practices.

 This statute, according to the California Supreme Court, was intended to protect both consumers and competition.